blbadger/blbadger.github.io/neural-networks.md

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_start.gif)

-Another regularization technique is called batch normalization.
+Another technique used for regularization is batch normalization.
+This method is motivated by an intrinsic problem associated with deep learning: the process of finding the gradient of the cost function $J$ with respect to parameters $x$ with respect to the cost function $\nabla_x J(O(\theta;a))$ may be achieved using backpropegation, but the gradient update of $x$, specifically $x +epsilon\nabla_x J(O(\theta;a))$, assumes that no other parameters have been changed.
+In a one-layer network, this is not a problem, but in a deep network issues arise.

 When 1-dimensional batch normalization is applied to each hidden layer, we find at 10 epochs that $\nabla_x J(O(\theta; a))$ exhibits relatively unstable gradient vectors in the middle but not the third layer.

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_epoch10_batchnorm.gif)